A Short Guide to San Sebastián’s Pintxos

 Sure, they are similar in some ways, but they share just as many differences.

-And finally, tapas are designed to keep you seated in a bar.
+Another huge difference between tapas and pintxos is that tapas are really designed to keep you seated in the bar.
 As a rule of thumb, the more alcohol you consume, the better the tapas become—so why not stay a while?

 Pintxos are a Basque Staple and a Way of Life